lammps/lammps/doc/src/fix_bond_react.rst

 reaction site is eligible to be modified to match the post-reaction template.

-A bonding atom pair will be identified if several conditions are met.
+An initiator atom pair will be identified if several conditions are met.
 First, a pair of atoms I,J within the specified react-group-ID of type itype and jtype must be separated by a distance between *Rmin* and *Rmax*\ . *Rmin* and *Rmax* can be specified with equal-style :doc:`variables <variable>`.
 For example, these reaction cutoffs can be a function of the reaction conversion using the following commands: